Masaki Hemmi

-Masaki Hemmi (辺見 昌樹, Henmi Masaki) is a Japanese former footballer who is the head coach of Lexington SC of the USL Super League.
+Masaki Hemmi (辺見 昌樹, Henmi Masaki) is a Japanese former footballer who is the head coach of Lexington SC.

 Early life

 Hemmi was born and raised in Tokyo, Japan and moved to Carlsbad, New Mexico when he was 16 years old.
 He played collegiate soccer at Colorado School of Mines for two seasons before transferring to the University of New Mexico in his junior year.
 After retiring from playing soccer, Hemmi returned to Colorado to finish his degree and began coaching a youth club, Real Colorado, in Denver.

 Coaching career

 INAC Kobe, 2021

 In 2021, Hemmi worked one season as the associate head coach for INAC Kobe of the Japanese Professional Women's Soccer League (WE League) in the lead-up to the Tokyo Olympics.

 New Mexico United, 2022–2023

 Hemmi served as first assistant coach and director of player personnel with the United Soccer League (USL) club New Mexico United.
 In 2023, Hemmi was announced the interim coach of the New Mexico United following the departure of then-head coach Zach Prince.